-Management is responsible for the accompanying basic financial statements of the Bradford Exempted Village School District as of and for the fiscal year ended June 30, 2023, in accordance with the cash basis of accounting and the display requirements of the Governmental Accounting Standards Board Statement No. 34, and for determining that the cash basis of accounting and the display requirements of the Governmental Accounting Standards Board Statement No. 34, and for determining that the cash basis of accounting and the display requirements of the Governmental Accounting Standards Board Statement No. 34 is an acceptable financial reporting framework.
+Management is responsible for the accompanying basic financial statements of the Bradford Exempted Village School District as of and for the fiscal year ended June 30, 2024, in accordance with the cash basis of accounting and the display requirements of the Governmental Accounting Standards Board Statement No. 34, and for determining that the cash basis of accounting and the display requirements of the Governmental Accounting Standards Board Statement No. 34 is an acceptable financial reporting framework.
 We have performed compilation engagements in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the accompanying financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
 Accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on these financial statements.